SimpleDataLabsInc/prophecy-docs/docs/metadata/configure-audit-logging.md

 }
 ```

-5. In the above, replace `arn:aws:s3:::prophecy-customer-backend-events-xyz` with the ARN of the customer's destination bucket.
+In above, replace `arn:aws:s3:::prophecy-customer-backend-events-xyz` with the ARN of your destination bucket.

-6. Please note that we need the Prophecy user principal (`s3access`) to be able to create S3 location at Prophecy's account and hence require this role with Sid `DataSyncCreateS3Location`.
+Please note that we need the Prophecy user principal (`s3access`) to be able to create S3 location at Prophecy's account and hence require this role with Sid `DataSyncCreateS3Location`.
-7. Reach out to Prophecy at [contact us](mailto:success@Prophecy.io) with bucket ARN and region to enable this in your account.
+Reach out to Prophecy at [contact us](mailto:success@Prophecy.io) with bucket ARN and region to enable this in your account.

 ## Audit events